-The next morning after an abundant breakfast (breakfast, dinner and lodging are included), I took off with my group for some Telemark instruction while Marilyn and Johane disappeared into a class on backcountry navigation.
+The next morning after an abundant breakfast (breakfast, dinner and lodging are included), I took off with my group for some Telemark instruction while Marilyn disappeared into a class on backcountry navigation.

-Marilyn had started out with one intermediate group on a long snowshoe hike, her friend in another.
-Marilyn quickly realized she was slowing down her group (she’ll go forever at her own pace, but can’t be rushed) so she decided to turn back.
+Marilyn had started out with an intermediate group on a long snowshoe hike, but quickly realized she was slowing down her group (she’ll go forever at her own pace, but can’t be rushed) so she decided to turn back.
 One of the instructors accompanied her back to the major trail junction so she couldn’t get lost.
 Back at the Lodge, she bumped into the “beginner” group just heading out, joined them and found their pace much more to her liking.

 After a sumptuous dinner (food always tastes better after exercise!), the instructors staged a wilderness “accident,” demonstrated proper response, then broke everyone up into groups so everyone could practice assessing and responding properly to an emergency.
 Great training!